Are you interested in growing tomatoes? Getting year after year consistent results?

 Have you decided to try it?

 If you do decide to try out DWC for tomatoes please come back and tell us about your adventure.
+Did it work?
+Was it a lot of hassle?
+Are you a convert?
+Will you do it again?
+What have I missed?

 Here’s the pdf for the DWC for tomatoes.